catamphetamine/react-pages/README.md

 ### JSON Date parsing

 By default, when using `http` utility all JSON responses get parsed for javascript `Date`s which are then automatically converted from `String`s to `Date`s.
-This is convenient, and also safe because such date `String`s have to be in a very specific ISO format in order to get parsed (`year-month-dayThours:minutes:secondstimezone`), but if someone still prefers to disable this feature then there's the `parseDates: false` flag in the configuration to turn that off.
+This is convenient, and also safe because such date `String`s have to be in a very specific ISO format in order to get parsed (`year-month-dayThours:minutes:seconds[timezone]`), but if someone still prefers to disable this feature and have his `String`ified `Date`s back then there's the `parseDates: false` flag in the configuration to opt-out of this feature.

 ## Page preloading